Abortion in New York: Legislative history

-Cities like Baltimore, Austin, and New York passed legislation to require Crisis Pregnancy Centers (CPCs) to disclose that they did not offer abortion services, but organizations representing the CPCs have been successful in courts challenging these laws, principally on the argument that forcing the CPCs to post such language violated their First Amendment rights and constituted compelled speech.
+Cities like Baltimore, Austin, and New York passed legislation to require Crisis Pregnancy Centers (CPCs) to disclose that they did not offer abortion services, but organizations representing the CPCs have been successful in courts challenging these laws, principally on the argument that forcing the CPCs to post such language violated their First Amendment rights, and constituted compelled speech.
 Whereas the previous attempts at regulating CPCs in Baltimore and other cities were based on having signage that informed the patient that the CPC did not offer abortion-related services, the FACT Act instead makes the patient aware of state-sponsored services that are available, rather than what the CPCs did or did not offer.
 The law went into effect January 1, 2016.
 The state legislature was one of five states nationwide that tried, and failed, to pass a "fetal heartbeat" bill in 2014.
-The terminology of these bills is largely contested, and considered to be inaccurate by medical professionals. this is because at the proposed time, (as early as 6 weeks) the conceptus is not yet considered a fetus, and is actually an embryo. additionally, there is no heart present in the embryo, it would more accurately be called a cluster of cells with electrical activity.
+The terminology of these bills is largely contested, and considered to be inaccurate by medical professionals.
+This is because at the proposed time (as early as 6 weeks), the conceptus is not yet considered a fetus, and is actually an embryo.
+Additionally, there is no heart present in the embryo; it would more accurately be called a cluster of cells with electrical activity.

-The state legislature was one of three states nationwide that tried, and failed, to pass a "fetal heartbeat" bill in 2015.
-They tried and failed again in 2016, 2017, and 2018.
-As of 2018, Florida, Nevada, and New York had laws prohibiting abortions after 24-weeks.
 As of May 14, 2019, the state prohibited abortions after the fetus was viable, generally some point between week 24 and 28.
-This period uses a standard defined by the US Supreme Court in 1973 with the Roe v.
+This period uses a standard defined by the US Supreme Court in 1973, with the Roe v.
 Wade ruling.
-In 2019, New York passed the Reproductive Health Act (RHA), which repealed a pre-Roe provision that banned third-trimester abortions except in cases where the continuation of the pregnancy endangered a pregnant woman's life.
+In 2019, New York passed the Reproductive Health Act (RHA), which repealed a pre-Roe provision that banned third-trimester abortions, except in cases where the continuation of the pregnancy endangered a pregnant woman's life.
 The law said: "The legislature finds that comprehensive reproductive health care, including contraception and abortion, is a fundamental component of a woman's health, privacy, and equality."
 The bill also allowed qualified health practitioners to perform abortions, not just licensed medical doctors.

+In November 2024, New York voters passed a referendum to amend the state constitution to protect the right to abortion. and will take effect on January 1, 2025.